tiloso/exceptional-node/README.markdown

 Exceptional helps you track errors in your node.js apps!

-This module posts exception data from your node.hs apps to Exceptional <http://getexceptional.com>.
+This module posts exception data from your node.js apps to Exceptional <http://getexceptional.com>.
 When an exception occurs, data about the environment and backtrace of the exception are sent.

 To use Exceptional for node.js you must have an account at <http://getexceptional.com>.